 The Scaled Agile Framework (SAFe)

 The Scaled Agile Framework (SAFe) is by far the most popular framework for scaling Scrum in large organizations.
-It is also important to note that SAFe is designed to accommodate DevOps, a method increasingly considered a staple for Agile organizations.
+It is also important to note that SAFe is designed to accommodate DevOps, a method increasingly considered a must for future-proof Agile organizations.

 SAFe is a prescriptive method that outlines a highly structured framework to adopt and operate an Agile value stream in an enterprise setting.
 It's best for large organizations looking to retain as much organizational and process structure as possible while reaping the benefits of a decentralized Agile way of working.
-SAFe is not as easily customizable as Scrum at scale, so an in-depth analysis of your value creation processes is crucial to planning an Agile transition process using the Scaled Agile Framework.
+SAFe is not as easily customizable as Scrum at Scale, so an in-depth analysis of your value creation processes is crucial to planning an Agile transition process using this framework.

 Scrum at Scale by Dr. Jeff Sutherland and Alex Brown is the newest of all the Agile scaling frameworks, publicly introduced at Agile 2014 in Orlando.
 It is therefore relatively untested and undocumented when compared to SAFe, making it less suitable for large enterprise adoption.
 In short, it's a modular approach to scaling the well-known Scrum framework.

-Agile platforms such as codeBeamer ALM can support the transition process and streamline collaboration, whether you're working with Scrum at Scale or any other Agile method.
+Global innovators have used Agile platforms such as codeBeamer ALM to support the transition process and streamline collaboration.
+Whether you're working with SAFe, Scrum at Scale, or any other Agile method, analyze your needs and evaluate multiple tools to find the one that suits your needs.
 To learn more, contact us, or start your free trial right away!